spacecloud-io/space-docs/content/getting-started/quick-start/explore-graphql.md

 }
 {{< /highlight >}}

 Great!
-That's a lot of pokemon catching for the day.
-Now time for the trainers to show off their pokemons.
+That's a lot of Pokemon catching for the day.
+Now time for the trainers to show off their Pokemons.

-## Get trainers with their pokemons (join operation)
+## Retrieve trainers along with their Pokemons (join operation)

 Try running the following query in GraphiQL: